Nevermind: Release and sales

 As the band set out for their European tour at the start of November 1991, Nevermind entered the Billboard Top 40 for the first time at number 35.
 By this point, "Smells Like Teen Spirit" had become a hit and the album was selling so fast none of Geffen's marketing strategies could be enacted.
 Geffen president Ed Rosenblatt told The New York Times, "We didn't do anything.
 It was just one of those 'Get out of the way and duck' records."
 Nirvana found as they toured Europe during the end of 1991 that the shows were dangerously oversold, television crews became a constant presence onstage, and "Smells Like Teen Spirit" was almost omnipresent on radio and music television.

 Nevermind became Nirvana's first number-one album on January 11, 1992, replacing Michael Jackson's Dangerous at the top of the Billboard charts.
 By this time, Nevermind was selling approximately 300,000 copies a week.
 It returned for a second week at number one in February.
-"Come as You Are" was released as the second single in March 1992; it reached number nine on the UK Singles Chart and number 32 on the Billboard Hot 100 singles chart.
+"Come as You Are" was released as the second single in March 1992; it reached number 9 on the UK Singles Chart and number 32 on the Billboard Hot 100 singles chart.
 Two more singles, "Lithium" and "In Bloom", reached number 11 and 28 on the UK Singles Chart.

 Nevermind was certified gold and platinum by the Recording Industry Association of America (RIAA) in November 1991 and certified Diamond in March 1999.
-It was also certified Diamond in Canada (1,000,000 units sold) by the Canadian Recording Industry Association in March 2001 and six times platinum in the United Kingdom.
+It was also certified Diamond in Canada (1,000,000 units sold) by the Canadian Recording Industry Association in March 2001 and 6× platinum in the United Kingdom.
 It has gone on to sell more than 30 million copies worldwide, making it one of the best-selling albums of all time.